ShreyanshMisra/Kapok/README.md

 # Kapok

 **Kapok** is a mobile application for coordinating volunteer disaster relief teams.
-Built with Flutter and Firebase, it enables organizations to efficiently manage tasks, teams, and field operations during crisis response—even in areas with limited connectivity.
+Built with Flutter and Firebase, it enables organizations to efficiently manage tasks, teams, and field operations during crisis response, even in areas with limited connectivity.

 Developed for the **National Center for Technology and Dispute Resolution (NCTDR)** at UMass Amherst, led by **Dr. Leah Wing**, Professor of Legal Studies.
 The application will be handed off to **A Fair Resolution, LLC** for deployment to **National Nurses United**.